-In order that the pupil may readily and clearly grasp the different evolutions, blows, and guards the text explains, accurate illustrations are imperative, and in all former manuals on the subject this was the most serious and detrimental fault.
-Instantaneous photography has, however, made the swiftest movements capable of reproduction, and so I secured the hearty coöperation and assistance of my old friend and fellow-pugilist, Arthur Chambers, of Philadelphia, ex-Champion Lightweight of America and England, than whom there are few cleverer boxers, and, together, we had a regular friendly "set-to" with the gloves, and by the aid of an expert photographer every evolution of the contest was caught, as either one or the other of us put it into practice, and the result, so every authority unhesitatingly states, is the best set of boxing pictures ever yet placed on the market.
+In order that the pupil may readily and clearly grasp the different evolutions, blows, and guards the text explains, accurate illustrations are imperative, and in all former manuals on the subject this was the most serious Instantaneous photography has, and detrimental fault. however, made the swiftest movements capable of re-I secured the hearty cooperation production, and so and assistance of my old friend and fellow-pugilist, Arthur Chambers, of Philadelphia, ex-Champion Lightweight of America and England, than whom there are few cleverer boxers, and, together, we had a regular friendly "set-to" with the gloves, and by the aid of an expert photographer every evolution of the context was caught, as either one or the other of us put it into practice, and the result, so every authority unhesitatingly states, is the best set of boxing pictures ever yet placed on the market.